My skincare journey in Japan actually began on a chilly evening in January 2013 at Gimhae International Airport.

-To celebrate the one year anniversary of Edo Beauty Lab, we opened a boutique in Kasai, Edogawa City in September 2022.
-Our green skincare brand has relaunched as a lifestyle brand offering products that soothe the mind, body and skin.
+To celebrate the one year anniversary of Edo Beauty Lab, I opened a boutique in Kasai, Edogawa City in September 2022.
+My green skincare brand has relaunched as a lifestyle brand offering products that soothe the mind, body and skin.

 Skincare Workshops & Seminars

 Since November 2022, I’ve hosted bilingual skincare workshop!